eevo script

 Anti-Features

-Just like jazz, what is missing is often more important:
+Just like jazz, what is missing is often more insightful:

 - Mutations make programs difficult to predict and harder to read,

-- Mutations should be an optimization performed by the compiler
+- Leave mutations as an optimization performed by the compiler.

-- Allows for easy optimizations such as automatic parallelization
+- Allows for other easy optimizations such as automatic parallelization.

 No dependencies (eg LLVM)